nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 ---
 layout: post
 title:  "Running Rails' system tests with Docker"
-share-description: This tutorial explains how to run Rails' system tests using a Docker container.
+share-description: This tutorial explains how to create a setup to run Rails' system tests using Docker containers.
-tags: ruby rails docker tutorial system-testing
+tags: ruby rails docker tutorial system-testing selenium capybara webdriver
 ---

 Rails supports many different types of automated tests to give developers a safety net to prevent breaking existing behavior when enacting changes to the project.